 Royal Armoured Corps

-First off, you’ll attend 14-week basic training where you will learn vital combat skills like weapon handling and survival.
-Not only this, you’ll develop your fitness, mental toughness and leadership ability.
-Next up is Phase 2 training, where you learn to drive different kinds of vehicles, from cars to tanks.
-You also learn how to fire and maintain the Challenger 2 tank’s hi-tech weapons.
-The qualifications you get will set you up for whatever career journey you choose; whether in the Army or the civilian world.
-And there’ll be plenty of opportunities for promotion along the way.
+You’ll start out with fourteen weeks of basic training, where you’ll learn essential skills like weapon handling and outdoor survival.
+You’ll also develop your fitness, mental toughness and leadership ability.
+Then comes Phase 2 training, where you learn to drive different kinds of vehicles, from cars to tanks.
+You’ll also learn how to fire and maintain the Challenger 2 tank’s hi-tech weapons.
+The qualifications you get will set you up for whatever career journey you choose, whether you stay in the Army or eventually return to civilian life.

 The Army will pay for you to gain valuable qualifications.
 These could include: